Joan Winch

-Marie Joan Winch (commonly known as Joan Winch, born 9 June 1935) is an Indigenous Australian nurse and educator.
+Marie Joan Winch (commonly known as Joan Winch, 9 June 1935 – 2 March 2022) was an Indigenous Australian nurse and educator.

 Biography

 Winch was born on 9 June 1935 in Perth, Western Australia.
 Her mother died when she was 13.

-Winch began working with the Perth Aboriginal Medical Service in 1975.
+She began working with the Perth Aboriginal Medical Service in 1975.
 She founded the Perth Aboriginal Medical Service at the Marr Mooditj college.
 She was awarded a PhD in Aboriginal Studies in May 2011 by the Centre for Aboriginal Studies.

-Winch passed away in March 2022.
+Winch died on 2 March 2022.